digital-archives/HISTGA1011/assignments/imaging.md

 - Prioritization of your work: Digitization projects often must be balanced with other tasks and projects assigned to you and your staff.
 How would you prioritize this work with your other assignments?
 How might staff communicate with one another to ensure proper lead time?

 - Workplace conditions: Digitization activities can involve repetitive tasks in specific environments that can have an impact on workers’ health, physicality and well-being.
 For example, imaging technicians often work in dark, windowless rooms, multi-tasking between equipment and workstations.
 What might the Principal Investigator consider incorporating into the grant budget to accommodate for these workplace realities?

+## Step 5: Submit your reports to Brightspace {#step-5}
+When you are done, each group member should submit the group report in Brightspace (yes, I know, that's weird, but it will help me with automating grading!), as well as their individual report.